In This Section

 - Focus outreach on sustainable homeownership and preservation through strategies to sustain generational financial well-being.

-Information/Trust Gap: We will debunk common myths and misperceptions that are causing residents to self-select out of the homeownership market and inhibiting them from interacting with formal players in the homebuying chain (financial institutions and others).
+Consumer Outreach and Education: We will communicate educational opportunities and information to consumers such as homebuyer education and housing counseling.
+This workstream also incorporates the Information/Trust Gap, which is designed to debunk common myths and misperceptions that are causing residents to self-select out of the homeownership market and inhibiting them from interacting with formal players in the homebuying chain.

-Rehab Product Awareness: We will improve awareness for consumers and industry practitioners around the availability of mortgage products for renovation/rehab.
+Affordable Products and Programs: We will improve awareness for consumers and practitioners around the availability of affordable products and programs for potential homebuyers.